 Art Tatum, 1946

-Art Tatum, an African American pianist, and one of the greatest jazz pianists of all time, was born on this date in 1909, in Toledo, OH.
+Art Tatum, a Black pianist, and one of the greatest jazz pianists of all time, was born on this date in 1909, in Toledo, OH.

 Tatum was blind in one eye and visually impaired in the other.
 A child prodigy with perfect pitch, Tatum learned to play by ear, picking out church hymns by the age of three, learning tunes from the radio, and copying piano-roll recordings his mother owned.
 He developed an incredibly fast playing style, without losing accuracy.

 During a 1932-33 tour with Adelaide Hall, Tatum made his first solo recordings, then went on to work as a soloist in various clubs throughout the United States, as well as in Europe.
 A major event in Tatum's meteoric rise to success was his appearance at a cutting contest in 1933 in New York City that included Waller, Johnson, and Willie "The Lion" Smith.
 Standard contest pieces included Johnson's "Harlem Strut" and "Carolina Shout" and Fats Waller's "Handful of Keys."
 Tatum triumphed with his arrangements of "Tea for Two" and "Tiger Rag," in a performance which was considered to be the last word in stride piano.
 Tatum's debut was historic because he outplayed the elite competition and heralded the demise of the stride era.